P.H.U.Q.

 P.H.U.Q. is the second full length album by British Rock band The Wildhearts, which was released on 22 May 1995 on East West Records and entered the UK Albums Chart at number 6.

-Original guitarist/singer CJ was only present for some of the early recording sessions for this album and was later fired by group leader Ginger.
-Subsequently, some of the album's songs were recorded with only one guitar.
+Original guitarist/singer C.J. was only present for some of the early recording sessions for this album and was later fired by group leader Ginger.
+Subsequently, some of the album's songs were recorded with Ginger as the sole guitar player.

-It was the band's original vision to follow up Earth vs the Wildhearts with a double album, to include longer, more intricate songs such as "Inglorious" and "Do The Channel Bop."
+It was the band's original vision to follow up Earth vs the Wildhearts with a double album, to include longer, more intricate songs such as "Inglorious" and "Do the Channel Bop."
 However, lack of support from their record label, EastWest, meant that six songs written by that point were instead released as a fan club-only mini-album, Fishing for Luckies, prior to the release of P.H.U.Q.

 Ginger has said the title of the album is pronounced "fuck" in the Ask Ginger section of the band's official website.

 In 2015, The Wildhearts toured the UK and Tokyo, playing the album in its entirety for its 20th anniversary.
 These shows were recorded and released the following year as a live album entitled Never Outdrunk, Never Outsung - PHUQ Live.